wilbertcargeson/ShadowDefend/README.md

-# Project 1: Shadow Defend
+# Project 2: Shadow Defend

 by Wilbert Cargeson(1039809)

-Please ignore the other branches, please mark only the master branch
+Only the master branch is up for assessing

+To view extensions I have added, please check the extension branch

 Thanks! :)